infosupport/azureml-cookiecutter/{{cookiecutter.project_dir}}/README.rst

 sub-tasks each with its own script in the :code`tasks` folder.
 This will allow you to repeat a step when something fails.

-Fro that reason, the project contains a :code:`data` folder.
+To help you split the preprocessing steps from the training code, we added a :code:`data` folder.
 This folder is split into three sub-folders: :code:`raw`, :code:`interim`, and :code:`processed`.
 You can use these folders to store raw, interim, and fully pre-processed datasets.
+We recommend you create a :code:`preprocess.py` script in the project to process raw data into intermediate, and preprocessed datasets.

 Use the :code:`tasks/make_dataset.py` script to upload the datasets to the azure workspace after you've created.
 Alternatively, you can write your own